Brandon Industries now open!

 Here's my son helping me to exhibit my past layout at the 2005 Union Pacific Model Railway Club of Brisbane's Model Train Show.
 The irony is that he spent 2 full days running trains with his Dad on a layout whose town was named after his sister.
 All he asked in return was that I name a building after him.
 Well... the little guy is now 26 years old, and it has only taken me 18 years to come good on my promise.
 (Sorry Champ).

-So in a show of homage to the little fella who is about to grant his parents Nanna and Poppy status, he now has an industry to keep The Coast stocked with supplies to source his favourite food, seafood.
+So in a show of gratitude to the little fella who is about to grant his parents Nanna and Poppy status, he now has an industry to keep The Coast stocked with supplies to source his favourite food, seafood.

 Having a credible industry on your layout provides a reason to operate.